carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 <br> We rely on load testing to assess system performance.

 #### [TAG SPRING]
-> Spring Boot accelerates backend development in Java, and Spring Cloud helps manage distributed microservices.
+Spring Boot accelerates backend development in Java, and Spring Cloud helps manage distributed microservices.

->
-> 🔵 Spring Core <br>
+🔵 Spring Core
-> It’s like a box of LEGO pieces: everything is there, but you assemble everything manually. <br>
+It’s like a box of LEGO pieces: everything is there, but you assemble everything manually.
-> It provides the fundamentals: IoC, Dependency Injection, ApplicationContext, AOP, and the base for MVC. <br>
+It provides the fundamentals: IoC, Dependency Injection, ApplicationContext, AOP, and the base for MVC.

 🟢 Spring Boot
 It’s like pre-assembled LEGO: most of the heavy lifting is already done.
 It reduces boilerplate and loads automatic configurations based on the dependencies you add.

 🟣 Spring Starters
 They are ready-made kits that bundle related dependencies.
 When you include a starter, Spring Boot knows exactly which configurations to load for you.

 💬 Professional Summary of My Experience with Spring
 I work with the full Spring ecosystem.
 In Spring Core, I use modules such as spring-core, spring-context, spring-aop, and spring-webmvc, which provide IoC, DI, and the foundation of the MVC model.
 With Spring Boot, I rely on starters like Web, Data JPA, Security, and Actuator to simplify configuration.
 I understand that starters are dependency bundles that automatically configure Spring Core modules.
 I also work with Spring Cloud to build microservices with distributed configuration, service discovery, resilience, and scalable communication.

 📦 Main Spring Stacks I Work With
 🌐 Web / REST
 spring-boot-starter-web (Spring MVC)
 spring-boot-starter-webflux (Reactive)
 spring-boot-starter-validation (Jakarta Validation)
 jackson-databind (JSON)

 🛢️ Persistence & Data
 spring-boot-starter-data-jpa (Hibernate)
 spring-boot-starter-data-mongodb

-spring-boot-starter-data-redis (cache / pub-sub)

-spring-boot-starter-jdbc

-flyway-core / liquibase-core (migrations)
+spring-boot-starter-data-redis (cache / pub-sub) spring-boot-starter-jdbc flyway-core / liquibase-core (migrations)

 🔐 Security
 spring-boot-starter-security
 spring-security-oauth2-client / resource-server

 📡 Messaging
 spring-kafka
 spring-retry, resilience4j-*
 spring-amqp (RabbitMQ)

 ☁️ Integration / Cloud

-spring-cloud-openfeign (typed HTTP clients)

-spring-cloud-starter-config

-eureka-client / consul-discovery

-spring-cloud-starter-gateway (API Gateway / BFF)
+spring-cloud-openfeign (typed HTTP clients) spring-cloud-starter-config eureka-client / consul-discovery spring-cloud-starter-gateway (API Gateway / BFF)

 📊 Observability
 spring-boot-starter-actuator
 micrometer-registry-*
 opentelemetry-exporter-otlp (or auto-instrumentation)

 📄 Documentation
 springdoc-openapi-starter-webmvc-ui (Swagger UI)

 ⏱️ Jobs, Batch & Scheduling
 spring-boot-starter-batch
 @EnableScheduling with Spring Boot

 🧪 Testing
 spring-boot-starter-test
 mockito-core
 wiremock-jre8
 testcontainers

 🛠️ Quality & Utilities
 mapstruct (mapping)
 lombok (boilerplate reduction)
 hibernate-validator
 >
 ---